Change the Game

 Research Project

-Launched by MLSE Foundation in partnership with Dr. Simon Darnell, Director of the University of Toronto’s Centre for Sport Policy Studies, the Change the Game research project is an anonymous online survey aimed at understanding sport and play-related access, engagement, and equity issues across Ontario.
-Between now and November 7, 2023 we hope to survey over 8,000 youth and parents of youth across Ontario.
-We need your help!
+Launched by MLSE Foundation in partnership with the University of Toronto Centre for Sport Policy Studies, the Change the Game research project includes an anonymous online survey aimed at understanding sport and physical activity-related access, engagement, and equity issues across Ontario.
+Between now and November 15, 2025 we aim to engage the voices of 10,000-15,000 youth and parents/guardians of youth across Ontario.

 If you are between the ages of 6-29 in Ontario, or a parent/guardian of a young person, please click here to open the consent form and the survey to fill out.
 The entire process takes under 10 minutes.
-As a thank you for your time and feedback, anyone who completes the survey will be eligible for a free prize draw that includes tickets to a future home game or a special apparel package with swag from your choice of the Toronto Argos, Toronto FC, Toronto Maple Leafs, or Toronto Raptors which is valued at $1,000.
+As a thank you for your time and feedback, anyone who completes the survey will be eligible for a free prize draw that includes tickets to a future home game or a special apparel package with swag from your choice of the Toronto Argos, Toronto FC, Toronto Maple Leafs, or Toronto Raptors valued at $1,000.

 If you are connected to youth in Ontario, please share this page as widely as possible with your networks.